 Understanding Medicare Coverage for Hearing Aids

-Hearing aids are essential for many individuals experiencing hearing loss, yet the cost can be prohibitive without insurance coverage.
-Unfortunately, Original Medicare, which includes Parts A and B, does not cover hearing aids or the exams required for fitting them.
-This means beneficiaries must explore other options or pay out-of-pocket for these services (source).
-However, Medicare Part B does cover diagnostic hearing and balance exams if they are deemed medically necessary by a healthcare provider (source).
+Hearing aids are essential for many seniors, yet navigating Medicare coverage for these devices can be complex.
+Original Medicare, which includes Part A and Part B, does not cover hearing aids or routine hearing exams for adults.
+This exclusion is rooted in the Medicare statute, which prohibits payment for hearing aids and related examinations (source).
+However, Medicare Part B does cover diagnostic hearing exams if they are deemed medically necessary by a healthcare provider.
+These exams are crucial for assessing and diagnosing hearing or balance problems (source).

 Exploring Medicare Advantage Plans